p2pu/learning-circles-user-manual/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Learning circles user manual's documentation!
+Welcome to learning circles user documentation!
 ========================================================

 .. toctree::